-A photographic project involving a guy with Parkinson's Disease who has been photographed during the last nine years by over 420 different photographers.
+A photographic project involving a guy with Parkinson's Disease who has been photographed during the last nine years by 425 different photographers.

 Thursday, 12 July 2012